EXPLAINER: Around Tahoe, special places await a fire’s fate

 Because the region means so much to so many, the Caldor Fire has captured the attention of Californians and others with a special connection to the region like no other in recent memory.

-The immediate danger is to South Lake Tahoe, the city of 22,000 that straddles the border between California and Nevada and is in the Caldor Fire's path.
+The immediate danger is to South Lake Tahoe, the city of 22,000 that straddles the border between California and Nevada.
+That threat edged closer to reality Tuesday as wind-driven embers pierced the valley and ignited smaller blazes on the outskirts of town.

 The news here is not all bad.
-Over the weekend, before the Caldor Fire began its run toward Tahoe, fire crews prevented major damage to Sierra-at-Tahoe Ski Resort.
-Unpretentious and comparatively affordable, it's beloved for its “certified unserious” vibe and lower-cost season passes that have made it popular for parents who want to teach their kids to ski or snowboard without having to pay college tuition-like prices.
+Over the weekend, before the flames churned toward Tahoe, fire crews prevented major damage to Sierra-at-Tahoe Ski Resort.
+Unpretentious and comparatively affordable, it's beloved for its “certified unserious” vibe and lower-cost season passes that have made it popular for parents who want to teach their kids to ski or snowboard.

 Fire crews also saved Camp Sacramento, a 100-year-old family camp run by the city on Forest Service land just down the highway from the ski resort.
-Families have come every summer for two, three, even four generations to the old school camp (a cabin with an electrical outlet is considered a luxury).
-It's where kids line up to ring the camp bell before meal time and then gather in age groups as Minnows, Chipmunks or Marmots for tie dye, archery, the Puppy Love hike.
+Families have come every summer for two, three, even four generations to the old-school camp (a cabin with an electrical outlet is considered a luxury).
+It's where kids line up to ring the camp bell before meal time and then gather in age groups as Minnows, Chipmunks or Marmots for tie-dye, archery and, at night, s'mores and sing-a-longs around a well-protected campfire.

 Farther up Highway 50, near the top of Echo Summit, is the Echo Chalet, a cluster of summer cabins dating to the 1940s that was in the path of the flames before being evacuated.
 It's perhaps best known for providing a water taxi across Twin Lake to a trailhead into the Desolation Wilderness, a popular backcountry of granite and lakes that was shaped by glaciers and now is being tested by fire.